thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 someplace where you don't have IDE support, like Github's code view.

 Avoid abbreviations in class and variable names.
-A good rule of thumb is that you should only use them if you would also do so verbally, for example "id" and "config" are probably reasonable.
+A good rule of thumb is that you should only use them if you would also do so verbally.
+For example, "id" and "config" are probably reasonable.
 Single-letter variables are permissible if the variable scope is only a few lines, or for commonly understood cases (like `i` for a loop index).